mckaywrigley/chatbot-ui/README.md

 # Chatbot UI Pro

-Chatbot UI Pro is an advanced chatbot kit for OpenAI's chat model using Next.js, TypeScript, and Tailwind CSS.
+Chatbot UI Pro is an advanced chatbot kit for OpenAI's chat models built on top of [Chatbot UI](https://github.com/mckaywrigley/chatbot-ui) using Next.js, TypeScript, and Tailwind CSS.

 It aims to mimic ChatGPT's interface and functionality.